moileigh/moileigh.github.io/_posts/2019-01-08-doors-and-windows.md

 ---
-Title: "Doors and Windows"
+title: "Doors and Windows"
-Layout: Post
+layout: Post
-Categories:
+categories:
   - Faith
 ---
 I've always had a fascination with doors and windows.